 Once the New Faculty Startup Award Request is complete, the department can begin the hiring process as required by Academic Affairs and Human Resource Management—with the following additions.

 A completed startup request form will be attached to the UNO Standard Offer Letter with Startup Request and sent to the Office of Research.
-Include a line on the cover letter for the Vice President for Research & Economic Development to approve the hiring packet.
+Include a line on the cover letter for the Executive Director for Research & Economic Development to approve the hiring packet.

 The standard UNO offer letter will be used, but the following language must be added:

 The university is committed to supporting faculty members as you conduct research, create art, and engage in scholarship.
 Therefore, as part of our faculty position offer, you will be afforded a startup package to support your innovative activities.

 Your first year of startup will be funded upon your employment with the requirements that you will 1) submit at least one external grant proposal as the principal investigator (not a co-PI) through the Office of Research in both your first and second years of employment and 2) attend the New Faculty Research Institute hosted by the Office of Research.

 If you do not attend the new faculty orientation and submit an external grant through the Office of Research in both your first and second years at the university, then your startup funds will be cancelled.
 Once a proposal has been submitted to an external sponsor through the Office of Research, funds for summer salary will be made available in Workday.
 These policies apply whether you begin work at UNO in the fall or in the spring semester.